 DCH Health System and the School of Radiologic Technology are equal opportunity employers and educators.
-Federal and state law prohibits discrimination in employment and student selection practices because of race, color, sex, disability and national or ethnic origin to all of the rights, privileges, programs, benefits, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, age and disability, national or ethnic origin in administration of its educational policies, admission policies, and scholarship and loan programs.
-At no time will any student or faculty applicant be excluded from consideration of acceptance to the program or employment on the basis of the above criteria.
+DCH will not discriminate or permit employment discrimination against anyone because of race, religion, color, age, gender identity, sexual orientation, pregnancy, national origin, disability, genetic information, veteran status, or any other reason or factor prohibited by federal, state, or local law.
+Additionally, DCH does not discriminate on the basis of race, religion, color, age, gender identity, sexual orientation, pregnancy, national origin, disability, genetic information, veteran status or any other reason in administration of its educational policies, admission policies, and scholarship opportunities.
+At no time will any student or faculty be excluded from consideration of acceptance into the program or employment on the basis of the above criteria.